 Our research has found:

-The original tools translated easily into electronic format, providing an engaging approach to addressing substance misuse for Indigenous clients.
-The developed intervention will assist services to deliver cost-effective, evidence-based substance misuse and mental health treatment to Indigenous clients.
+The original AIMhi Stay Strong Care Planning tools translated easily into electronic format, providing an engaging approach to addressing mental health, wellbeing and substance misuse issues for Indigenous clients.
+The electronic format is interactive and may help to overcome some of the barriers associated with a paper format in the context of low literacy and a history of institutionalisation.
+The developed intervention will assist services to deliver cost-effective, evidence-based holistic treatment.

 - Queensland University of Technology.